Women’s, Men’s & Children’s Pelvic Health Christchurch

 Pelvic Health and Cancer Rehabilitation Physiotherapist

-When she’s not working or studying, you’ll find her walking her dogs, reading, or enjoying a good coffee.
+When she’s not working or studying, you’ll find Ashley walking her dogs, curled up with a good book.

 Jo Dowle